kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 ### `EasyAuthWithHeaderService`

 This is the most common auth provider.
-This let you use Azure Active Directory Users in your easy auth application.
+You can use it to work with Azure Active Directory Users in your easy auth application.

 ## Authors